Sepp Kuss: Rally Cycling (2016–2017)

 At the 2017 Tour of California, Kuss finished 10th on the difficult stage 5 climb to Mount Baldy.
 This drew the attention of director Merijn Zeeman, who reached out to Kuss for physiological testing.
 Kuss followed up with strong results for the rest of the 2017 season, including a second overall finish at the Tour of Alberta.
 Just days after his 23rd birthday, Kuss signed a two-year contract with LottoNL-Jumbo, to ride in the UCI WorldTour starting in 2018.
 In just two years, Kuss had transitioned from a collegiate mountain biker to the highest level of road cycling.
-He signed his first WorldTour contract while still a college student—he completed his degree in advertising at UC Boulder in late 2017.
+He signed his first WorldTour contract while still a college student—he completed his degree in advertising at CU Boulder in late 2017.